-After installing a guest OS and before you install the Guest Additions, described later, either your VM or the rest of your computer can "own" the keyboard and the mouse.
+After installing a guest OS and before you install the Guest Additions, described in chapter 4, Guest Additions, page 88, either your VM or the rest of your computer can own the keyboard and the mouse.
 Both cannot own the keyboard and mouse at the same time.
 You will see a second mouse pointer which is always confined to the limits of the VM window.
 You activate the VM by clicking inside it.

 To return ownership of keyboard and mouse to your host OS, Oracle VM VirtualBox reserves a special key on your keyboard: the Host key.
 By default, this is the right Ctrl key on your keyboard.
 On a Mac host, the default Host key is the left Command key.
-You can change this default in the Oracle VM VirtualBox Global Settings.
-See chapter 1.15, Global Settings, page 30.
+You can change this default using the Preferences window.
+See chapter 1.17, Preferences, page 47.
 The current setting for the Host key is always displayed at the bottom right of your VM window.